JuliaBooks/Books.jl/docs/contents/getting-started.md

 To generate all the Julia output (see @sec:embedding-output for more information) use

 ```
-$ julia --project -e  'using Books; using MyPackage'
+$ julia --project -ie  'using Books; using MyPackage'

 julia> gen(; )
 [...]